Joint Diffusion for Universal Hand-Object Grasp Generation: Experiments

 \subsection{Unconditional Grasp Generation}

-Unconditional grasp generation is a main contribution of this work.
-Without the massive scale of full-stack datasets such as synthetic robotic manipulation datasets~\cite{wang2023dexgraspnet}, our method is still capable of doing this.
-It learns the joint distribution between the latent representation of hand and object and leverages the large-scale object datasets to learn a sufficiently generalizable object shape representation model.
-Compared to the objects generated by the original LION, our method generates objects that are more proper for hand-object interaction after fine-tuning the object prior distribution by the object samples from the selected datasets.
-We selected some samples from the unconditional grasp generation in the supplementary.
-We also conduct the quantitative evaluation for the unconditional generation quality by \ours.
-The results are shown in~\Cref{tab:quantitative}.
-The baseline GrabNet suffers from generating plausible grasps on the out-of-distribution object shapes while our method achieves good results.
-Moreover, it even achieves on-par performance compared to the generation quality of the baseline GrabNet in the object-conditioned setting, which is very impressive.
-By learning from large-scale object datasets, the ability of our method to generate object shapes and hand grasp at the same time gives a unique advantage.
-We think this is a key capacity for the universal grasp generation.
+Our proposed method learns the joint distribution of the latent representation of hand and object.
+It leverages large-scale object datasets to learn a sufficiently generalizable object shape embedding.
+To measure the quality of unconditional hand-object grasp, the results are shown in the last row in~\Cref{tab:quantitative}.
+The metric scores indicate that the unconditional hand grasp generation quality is also good and close to the generation quality on ARCTIC objects.
 Compared to the object-conditioned generated grasps from \ours, the quality of unconditional generation is inferior, which is in fact as expected.
-This reveals a limitation of existing hand-grasp synthesis methods in many situations.
-Because the HOI datasets, e.g., OakInk and DexGraspNet~\cite{wang2023dexgraspnet}, usually contain objects from certain categories, with similar scale, geometry, and affordance, the method trained on the training split can learn significantly biased in-domain knowledge about the objects in the test splits.
-However, a typical object generation model, which is trained on much larger-scale and more diverse object shape datasets, can generate objects with significantly different scales, geometries, and topologies.
-To generate hand grasps on these out-of-domain object shapes would be a challenge to all existing methods.
+Here, we also provide the evaluation results by GrabNet-Refine on the same set of objects generated by our method for reference.
+And GrabNet-Refine fails to generalize to this set of unseen objects again just as its failure on ARCTIC objects.
+Such failure of generalizability is previously under-explored because the training/test splits of a HOI dataset usually contain objects from certain categories, with similar scale, geometry, and affordance.
+The method trained on the training split can learn significantly biased in-domain knowledge about the objects in the test splits.
+To generate hand grasps on more out-of-domain object shapes would be a challenge to all existing methods.

 By designing the method capable of training with object-only data and disentangling the modality representations in the latent diffusion, our method not only has the advantage of generating the object and the hand grasp simultaneously but also achieves much better robustness to generate grasps on out-of-domain objects.